10 Best Sites to Buy Instagram Followers (2026)

 - Excellent targeting options

-Kicksta is the closest thing to Growthoid in philosophy — both target real accounts via engagement rather than drop a package on you — but Kicksta gives you more control.
-We filtered by hashtag, by competitor following list, by geography, by profile language, and by follower-count band of the people doing the engaging.
+Kicksta is the closest thing to a hands-off organic service on this list (it targets real accounts via engagement rather than dropping a package on you), but it advertises more control than most.
+Per its dashboard, you can filter by hashtag, by competitor following list, by geography, by profile language, and by follower-count band of the people doing the engaging.
 That last one matters because if Kicksta is engaging tiny accounts on your behalf, you get follower-count inflation that's obviously bot-like.
-We set the minimum to 500 followers and the accounts that followed us back looked clean.
+Setting the minimum to something like 500 followers is what keeps the accounts that follow back looking clean.

 Visit Sitefrom $49/mo - Read our full Goread.io review